Design and construction of Ram Temple

-A number of infra project contractors are using welding and cutting operators from China, Russia and East European countries as India faces a shortage of skilled welding manpower.
+A number of infra-project contractors are using welding and cutting operators from China, Russia and East European countries as India faces a shortage of skilled welding manpower.
 All projects in infrastructure, roads, railways and bridges, power and shipping are highly reliant on the right metal joining technology, which can only be successfully executed by trained and certified manpower.
-The Indian Institute of Welding (IIW) has estimated a short supply of 1.2 million welding professionals, including welders, cutters, fitters and equipment operators, as well as engineers and inspectors.
+The Indian Institute of Welding (IIW) has estimated a short supply of 1.2 million welding professionals including welders, cutters, fitters, equipment operators, and also engineers and inspectors.

-IIW has petitioned the Union Ministry for Skill Development on the shortfall on account of growth-led increased job openings and replacing the retiring workforce.
+IIW has petitioned the Union Ministry for Skill Development about shortfall on account of growth-led increased job openings and replacing the retiring workforce.
 The current shortage of 1.2 million welding professionals may balloon to 1.35 million in the next three years.
-In view of the planned Rs.100 trillion investment in infrastructure development including road, rail, bridges, internal waterways and power over the next five years, IIW has sought positive action from the ministry to promote and propagate welding education of international standards.
+In view of the planned Rs 100 trillion investments in infrastructure development including road, rail, bridges, internal waterways and power over the next five years, IIW has sought positive action from the Skill Development Ministry to promote and propagate welding education of International Standards in India.

-Addressing the media, R Srinivasan, Spokesperson and Past President, IIW, expressed his reservations about the timely execution and completion of adding 90,000 MW power generation capacities and creating new construction assets of Rs.52 trillion owing to insufficient skilled workforce.
-The perennial skilled labour shortage has the potential to hamper the construction, automobile, power and defence sectors.
-Skilled welding professionals at all levels – pipe and plate welders, supervisors and welding engineers – continue to be in short supply.
-The Union Government’s skill development machinery, which targets skilling over 500 million Indians by 2022, must work to overcome this severe shortage in employable skills.
+While addressing the media, R Srinivasan, Spokesperson and Past President, IIW, expressed his reservations about timely execution and completion of adding 90,000 MW power generation capacities and creating new construction assets of Rs 52 trillion due to insufficient skilled workforce.
+The National mission of building 20 km of new highways each day is already falling behind.
+The ‘Make-in-India’ campaign has surged the growth prospects of the manufacturing sector but hue and cry of perennial skilled labour shortage have become vociferous in the construction, automobile, power and defense sectors.
+Skilled welding professionals at all levels; pipe and plate welders, supervisors and welding engineers continue to be in short supply.
+The Union Government’s skill development machinery, which targets to skill over 500 million Indians by 2022, must work to overcome the severe shortage in employable skills of the Indian workforce.